mptrsen/Orthograph/README.md

 against the BLAST database of all proteomes in your ortholog set.
 The results are cached in the database.

-The HMMER and BLAST output tables are placed in the 'hmmsearch' and 'blastp' subdirectories in the output directory.
+The HMMER and BLAST output tables are placed in the 'hmmsearch' and 'blast' subdirectories in the output directory.
 The 'aa' and 'nt' directories are created but left empty.
 A log file called 'orthograph-analyzer-DATE.log' is created in the 'log' directory (or wherever you specified).